Testing Randomness by Matching Pennies: Introduction

 \subsection{Background and related work}

 We propose a simple and narrow bridge between games and probabilities.
-An extensive effort towards reconstructing the foundations of probability theory from a particular game, has been ongoing for many years, as reported by Shafer and Vovk \cite{Shafer-Vovk:probability}.
+An extensive effort towards reconstructing the foundations of probability theory from a particular game has been ongoing for many years, as reported by Shafer and Vovk \cite{Shafer-Vovk:probability}.
 The work presented in this paper is not only at the opposite end of the scale in terms of its scope and technical sophistication, but it also goes in a different direction, and therefore uses an essentially different model.
-While the authors of \cite{Shafer-Vovk:probability} aim to reconstitute the full power of the diverse probabilistic tools in their rich gaming model, the point here is to illustrate how the most basic games capture the most basic probability concepts in a completely natural fashion.
+While the authors of \cite{Shafer-Vovk:probability} aim to reconstitute the full power of the diverse probabilistic tools in their rich gaming model, the point here is to illustrate how the most basic games capture the most basic probability concepts in a natural fashion.
+A similar analysis geared in the opposite direction of \emph{eliminating}\/ probabilities is provided in \cite{ PavlovicD:AMAI17}.

 The bridge between games and probabilities is built using significance testing and computation.
 Significance testing goes back to Fisher \cite{FisherR:1959,FisherR:1959} and lies, of course, at the core of the method of statistical induction.
 The constructions sketched here are related to the computational versions of testing, developed on one hand in Martin-L\"of's work \cite{Martin-Loef:randomness,NiesA:book}, and on the other hand in the techniques of inductive learning \cite{Gold67,Blum-Blum:inductive,Vovk:Learning}.